School of Health & Wellbeing

 01752 636700 (Ext.
 5001)

 BSc (Hons) Psychology (University of York)

 PhD Sport Psychology (University of Kent)

-I teach psychology and its applications.
-I enjoy teaching students how psychology can be applied to sport and exercise contexts to achieve valuable outcomes relating to performance, health, and wellbeing.
-I also enjoy teaching research methods, as they underpin the knowledge base within our profession.
+Alister teaches psychology and its applications.
+He enjoys teaching students how psychology can be applied to sport, exercise, health, and counselling contexts to achieve valuable outcomes relating to performance, health, and wellbeing.
+Alister also enjoys teaching research methods, as they underpin the knowledge base within our profession.

 My research focuses on two main interests.